University, Student, and Faculty

 You have reached the CACF information page for students and faculty of universities participating in the CACF program with The American Anti-Corruption Institute (AACI).
 Suppose you are a student or a member of the faculty of a nonparticipating university who wants to become a CACF.
 In that case, you may apply as a professional subject to meet the CACF eligibility requirements.

 The CACF is an anti-corruption certification that aims to help participating colleges and universities support their students to engage intelligently in the fight against corruption.
-Students shall attend six hours online lives sessions delivered in two classes: three hours each.
+Students shall attend six hours in-person or via Zoom sessions in two classes: three hours each.

 The CACF exam is proctored and designed to test online the anti-corruption intelligence (ACI) of CACF candidates.
-ACI means “the minimum optimum knowledge a university student should have to avoid fraud and corruption intelligently.”
-Such knowledge includes the proper blend of internal control, anti-fraud, governance, decision making, and relevant international legal perspectives.
+ACI means “the minimum optimum knowledge a university student or decision maker should have to avoid fraud and corruption intelligently.”
+Such knowledge includes the proper blend of principles of fighting corruption, internal control, anti-fraud, governance, decision-making, and relevant international legal perspectives.
 The CACF emphasizes the concept of deterrence and prevention.

 1- Duration: 30 days.

-The exam dates are set in collaboration with participating colleges and universities.
+The exam dates are set in collaboration with participating colleges, universities, and authorized third parties.

-A CACF candidate shall register for the CACF via a participating college or university:
+A CACF candidate shall register for the CACF via a participating college, university, or an authorized third party: